 The general area is known as Schipperskwartier which has recently been 'developed' or 'tamed'.
-The area of interest still is between St-Paulusstraat and Brouwersvliet, including Verversrui, Vingerlingstraat and Schippersstraat.
-The Villa Tinto is a major establishment in the area - more information on this link
+The direct area of interest lies between St-Paulusstraat and Brouwersvliet, including Verversrui, Vingerlingstraat and Schippersstraat.
+The Villa Tinto is a major establishment in this area - more information on this link

 Avenue Louise, north end (Place de Stephanie)

 Some action adjacent to the Gare du Midi too seemingly, near/in cafes at the junction of Av.
 Fonsny and Engellandstraat/rue d'Angleterre.

 'Le triangle de Charleroi' bounded by the rue Moulin, rue Desandrouin and rue Fenderie